Luos-io/Documentation/src/pages/high/json-api.md

 # JSON API
 The <a href="https://en.wikipedia.org/wiki/JSON" target="blank_">JSON formated data</a> is very common and widely used by many programming languages.
-Luos allows you to convert low-level Luos information into JSON objects, enabling conventional programming languages to interact with you device easily.<br/>
+Luos allows you to convert low-level Luos information into JSON objects, enabling conventional programming languages to easily interact with your device.<br/>
 To do that, you must add a specific app module called [Gate]({{modules_path}}/gate.md) on your device.

 The [Gate module]({{modules_path}}/gate.md) is an app that converts Luos messages from a device's network into JSON data format, and the other way from JSON to Luos messages.<br/>